izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/README.md

 **Horde** is a set of services supporting workflows Epic uses to develop Fortnite, Unreal Engine, and other titles.

-> **NOTE:** We intend for licensees to host and configure Horde themselves.

-We provide Horde with full source code to Unreal Engine licensees, pre-built Docker images for deployment on Linux, and an MSI installer for Windows.
+It is provided with full source code to Unreal Engine licensees, and is meant for licensees to host and configure themselves.
+We provide pre-built Docker images for deployment on Linux, and an MSI installer for Windows.

 Horde offers the following functionality, each of which may be enabled or disabled independently: